rvm/rvm-site/content/rvm/basics.md

 If you would like to know which Ruby RVM has selected and made active at any time, if any, you can add this information to your [shell prompt.](/workflow/prompt/)

 If you use tab completion in your shell also see the documentation on using [shell completion.](/workflow/completion/)

-### Community Resources

-* Check here for an [excellent post](http://rubylearning.com/blog/2010/12/20/how-do-i-keep-multiple-ruby-projects-separate/) introducting the why of RVM, written by Steve Klabnik.